LordAT1/MS-Steganography-Tool/SECURITY.md

 ## Reporting a Vulnerability
-You can sand any report in my telegram.
+You can send any report in my telegram.
 Thanks.

 Telegram: https://t.me/LordAT1